clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 ===================================================

-If the kernel modification you need is already open source and likely to be useful to others, consider submitting a request to add or enable in the
+If the kernel modification you need is already open source and likely to be useful to others, consider submitting a request to include it in the
-|CL| kernel.
+|CL| kernels.

 If your change request is accepted, you do not need to maintain your own modified kernel.